tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 1. CleanTalk works faster than most of other anti-spam plugins.

 == Changelog ==
+= 5.43.2 June 30 2016 =
+  * Optimized anti-spam code for AJAX based contact forms.
+  * Fixed CSS layout of counters in Admin bar (issue with layout in IE11).

 = 5.43.1 June 23 2016 =
   * Added agent version in requests to test a connection between the website and servers.
   * Fixed issue with PHP notices in cleantalk-admin.php.